-Additionally, DMU provides information for students on its website listing the state agencies and contact information where students can file a complaint against the University.
+Additionally, DMU provides information for students on its website listing the state agencies and contact information where students can file a complaint related to state authorization against the University.

 Degrees Leading to Professional Licensure

 DMU offers several degree programs on its campus in Iowa that may involve clinical rotations for credit in other states.
-As noted below, graduates of these programs are eligible to take the required national examinations for licensure:
+The curriculum for each of these programs meets national accreditation requirements and is designed to meet graduate educational requirements for licensure in every state.
+Graduates of these programs are eligible to take the required national examinations for licensure as noted below:

 - The Doctor of Physical Therapy (DPT) degree program is accredited by the Committee on Accreditation in Physical Therapy Education; graduates are eligible to take the National Physical Therapy Examination (NPTE), the examination that every graduate must pass to become a licensed physical therapist in the United States.

-- The Physician Assistant (PA) degree program is accredited by the Accreditation Review Commission on Education for the Physician Assistant; graduates are eligible to take the Physician Assistant National Certifying Examination (PANCE) which is a requirement for initial licensure as a physician assistant in the United States.
+- The Master of Science in Physician Assistant Studies (MSPAS) degree program is accredited by the Accreditation Review Commission on Education for the Physician Assistant; graduates are eligible to take the Physician Assistant National Certifying Examination (PANCE) which is a requirement for initial licensure as a physician assistant in the United States.

-- The Doctor of Osteopathy (DO) degree program is accredited by the Commission on Osteopathic College Accreditation; graduates are eligible to take the Comprehensive Osteopathic Medical Licensing Exam (COMLEX) series of examinations leading to licensure as a physician.
+- The Doctor of Osteopathic Medicine (DO) degree program is accredited by the Commission on Osteopathic College Accreditation; graduates are eligible to take the Comprehensive Osteopathic Medical Licensing Exam (COMLEX) series of examinations leading to licensure as a physician.